Krasjet/oscr/README.md

 This config above routes messages from `/1/push1` to `localhost:10001` and messages from `/1/push2` to `localhost:10002`.

-You can also use `*` for wildcard patterns, for example,
+You can also use wildcard patterns, for example,

     /1/* -> 10001
     /2/* -> 10002